Manage RxJS Subscriptions in Angular

-RxJS is baked into Angular's environment and is heavily used behind-the-scenes inside Angular.
+RxJS is baked into Angular's environment and is heavily used behind the scenes inside Angular.
 You will notice that when you create your brand new Angular app with ng new newApp or using Visual Studio’s Angular template, RxJS is always included as one of the core dependencies.

 But first, what is RxJS?